Banking on Wildlife

-So far we have signed 16 contracts with partner organisations in nine countries.
+So far we have signed contracts with partner organisations in nine countries.
 With regard to bison we cooperate in Romania, Bulgaria and the Netherlands.
-Tauros contracts have been signed with partners in Spain, Portugal, Croatia, Romania, Czechia and the Netherlands (including a cross-border area with Belgium).
+Tauros contracts have been signed with partners in Portugal, Croatia, Romania, Czechia and the Netherlands (including a cross-border area with Belgium).
 Projects involving wild horses have been established in Portugal, Croatia, Bulgaria, Ukraine and the Netherlands.

 A booming bank

-Starting with less than 50 animals in 2012, the numbers of animals in the European Wildlife Bank had grown to over 750 by the end of 2017 (on December 31, 2017 the bank contained 342 wild horses, 333 Tauros and 86 European bison).
-With the first five-year contracts now expiring, a growing number of herds will be handed over to our (former) contract partners.
-The animals will leave the bank but continue to play their key role in rewilding European landscapes.
+Starting with less than 50 animals in 2012, the numbers of animals in the European Wildlife Bank had grown to over 1000 by the end of 2019.
+With the first five-year contracts now expired, a growing number of herds have been handed over to our contract partners.
+These animals have left the bank but continue to play their key role in rewilding European landscapes.

 Availability to European Rewilding Network